wildlifeevoeco/CaribouSwimming/paper/manuscript.md

 Caribou (*Rangifer tarandus*) are exceptional swimmers.
 Ample evidence exists that caribou swim in streams, rivers, and lakes during migration (Leblond et al. 2016) to avoid predators (Bergerud 1985) and access islands during calving (Bergerud et al. 1990).
-Despite a large number of coastal and island caribou herds, limited evidence exists suggesting that caribou swim in the ocean as readily as they swim in freshwater (see Table 1).
-A key exception is Peary caribou swimming up to 2.6 km between the Queen Elizabeth Islands (Miller 1995; Miller 2002).
 Swimming for quadrupedal terrestrial mammals can be thought of as a set of trade-offs.
 Costs include high energy expenditure and risk of drowning.
 Specifically, even though caribou are adept swimmers, the energetic expenditure associated with swimming for quadrupedal mammals is significantly higher than walking or running (Fish 1993).
 Additionally, drowning is also possible (Miller & Gunn 1985) although the proportion of caribou that die from drowning is unknown.
-Swimming between islands or from the mainland to nearby islands can be beneficial.
-Among the most important benefits are predator avoidance and seeking under-foraged areas.
+Despite a large number of coastal and island caribou herds, limited evidence exists suggesting that caribou swim in the ocean as readily as they swim in freshwater (see Table 1).
+A key exception is Peary caribou swimming up to 2.6 km between the Queen Elizabeth Islands (Miller 1995; Miller 2002).

-We describe visual observation of a single swimming event by a caribou in the North Atlantic Ocean.
-This observation led us to investigate the prevalence of swimming of GPS radio-collared caribou in the Fogo Island archipelago in Newfoundland, Canada.
-We posit two potential mechanisms explaining the trade-offs associated with swimming in the North Atlantic
+Here, we describe the visual observation of an adult male caribou swimming between islands in the Fogo Island archipleago in the North Atlantic Ocean.
+During routine fieldwork on May 30, 2017, we observed an unmarked adult male caribou swim between Perry and Eastern Indian Islands (Figure 1), a swim of at least 470 m which took ~9 minutes (~52 m per minute).
+This observation prompted us to query a large database of GPS radio-collared caribou in the Fogo Island caribou herd in Newfoundland, Canada.
+We identified 86 remotely sensed swimming events between XX islands from three individual caribou over a three-year period.
-Ocean: forage limitation and the associated density-dependent habitat selection and predator avoidance.
-For caribou living on small islands in the ocean, the same notions for why caribou swim in freshwater may also explain why caribou swim in the ocean (Leblond et al. 2016).
-Specifically, forage limitation (Miller 2002) and predator avoidance (Jeffery et al. 2007) have been proposed as potential explanations.

-We observed one swimming event in the field as well as 86 remotely sensed swimming events from three individual caribou over a three-year period.
-In general, caribou swam more frequently to larger islands.
-Fogo, Perry, and Eastern Indian islands are the largest, and the most commonly occupied.
-While caribou often swim across streams, rivers, and lakes (Leblond et al. 2016), few observations exist of caribou swimming in the ocean (see Table 1).
-Of the existing or inferred observations of caribou swimming in the ocean, none appear to be as prolific as the number and frequency of swimming events we observed.
-We surmise that for caribou living on small islands, the primary drivers of swimming are likely related to forage limitation and predator avoidance.

-The Fogo Island archipelago is located in Newfoundland, Canada (49°N, 54°W), and comprises approximately ten islands.
-While Fogo Island is the largest island (237.71 km^2), the archipelago includes at least three larger islands: Western Indian (77.6 km2), Eastern Indian (38.7 km2) and Change (XX km2) Islands, as well as numerous smaller islands, including Blundon’s (1.18 km2), North Long (1.01 km2), South Long (0.48 km2), Kate’s (1.64 km2), and Brother’s (1.59 km2) Islands (see Figure 1).
-All islands in the Fogo Island archipelago consist largely of coniferous and mixed forests of balsam fir (Abies balsamea), black spruce (Picea mariana), and white birch (Betula payrifera) as well as bogs, lakes, lichen and rocky barrens.

 Caribou were introduced to Fogo Island (n = 26 animals introduced between 1964–67) and Change Island (n = 5 animals introduced in 1964)